-• VBOX_E_FILE_ERROR: Settings file not accessible.

-• VB0X_E_XML_ERROR: Could not parse the settings file.

-• E_ACCESSDENIED: Modification request refused.
+- VBOX_E_FILE_ERROR: Settings file not accessible. - VBOX_E_XML_ERROR: Could not parse the settings file. - E_ACCESSDENIED: Modification request refused.

-• E_INVALIDARG: Key contains invalid characters.

-5.172.26 setSettingsSecret
+5.162.26 setSettingsSecret

 password The cipher key.

 Unlocks the secret data by passing the unlock password to the server.
 The server will cache the password for that machine.